PhotonVision/photonvision/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Platform:**
- - Hardware (ex.
-Raspberry Pi 4):
+ - Hardware Platform (ex.
+Raspberry Pi 4, Windows x64):
+ - Network Configuration:
  - PhotonVision Version:
- - Browser:
+ - Browser (with Version) (Chrome, Edge, Firefox, etc.):
- - Camera Used:
+ - Camera(s) Used:

 **Additional context**
 Add any other context about the problem here.